Let's put the fun back into funeral

 - Jan, Terri's mom, who was incredibly generous during as I battled IPF; Bob and Diane, Terri's stepmom, and their family, who welcomed me without reservation into the Kozy extended family;

-- all of my cousins and extended family in New Hampshire and beyond, who live amazing lives and extended to me nothing but unconditional love;
+- Aunt Priscilla and all of my cousins and extended family in New Hampshire and beyond, who live amazing lives and extended me nothing but unconditional love.

 Please encourage the grandkids to visit jasonOhlerIdeas.com if they want to learn more about me in the years to come.

-Perhaps consider for a separate venue at a different time reading Willamina Pulpit’s sermon from my novel Then What? found roughly on pages 93-97, from Chapter 13.
-Act it out, take poetic license with it – “read it” however you like.
+Take poetic license with this – “read these” however you like.
 Brett, Clay, and my brothers Rick and Mike could have fun with this.
-There might be only a limited audience who could truly appreciate this.
 Might make a good public performance for another venue, now that I think about it.
+You could charge and give the proceeds to arts in the schools programs.
+Yeah.
+I like that.